 How do radio waves carry information?

-Both analogue and digital modulation schemes are explored on the course enabling you to choose the appropriate scheme for a project.
+Both analogue and digital modulation schemes are explored on the course enabling you to appreciate the reasoning behind the deployment of particular schemes.

 What is a radio transmitter or receiver and how do they work?

 If you need to know about transmitters and receivers this is the course for you as by the end of it you will have a thorough understanding of this technology.

 How do you choose an antenna for a particular application?

 The theory and operation of antennas and feeders are discussed in detail, enabling you to make informed decisions.